 For any non-emergency patient concerns the best way to contact us is through the portal.
 We will be able to respond more quickly this way than via telephone messages.

 If you are experiencing fever or respiratory symptoms (cough or shortness of breath), please follow the same guidelines outlined above for ALL patients.

 If you are a Reply patient currently in labor, please follow all previously established protocols, call Reply to report active labor, and then proceed if/as directed to the Women’s Pavilion at WakeMed Cary.

-Be advised, WakeMed Cary is allowing only one support person and/or one certified doula in the hospital.
-This means you will have to determine which support person you would like to be with you in labor and delivery, and that person will have to stay the same throughout your stay in the hospital.
+Be advised, WakeMed Cary is allowing ONLY one support person in the hospital.
+As of 5/11, WakeMed Cary is NOW ALSO allowing a certified doula to accompany patients.
+The support person you choose to be with you in labor and delivery will have to stay the same throughout your stay in the hospital – from admission through birth.
 Other support or visitors will not be allowed, including no children at all under age 12.

 At this point there is limited information about coronavirus in pregnancy.
 The CDC is the best source for information and they have a section specifically for pregnant women and children.

 We will suspend our CenteringPregnancy (group prenatal visits) for the time being.
 We will be contacting our CenteringPregnancy patients to schedule individual prenatal appointments instead of the group appointment.